readthedocs/readthedocs.org/docs/faq.rst

 You can also set your project documentation to install your project itself as a dependency.

+Additionally, your build may depend on extensions that require external, non-Python libraries to be installed.
+If you are using a :ref:`configuration file <config-file>` you can add libraries to the Ubuntu-based builder with ``apt``.

 If your project or its dependencies rely on C libraries, see :ref:`faq:I get import errors on libraries that depend on C modules`.